Compare caravan personal loans

 Variable rate caravan loans allow you to take advantage of drops in lender interest rates, however you’ll need to be financially prepared for fluctuations to interest rates.

 Some personal loans allow borrowers a range of features, such as the ability to make extra repayments.
 Check what features, if any, a lender can offer in their caravan loan product to make it more competitive.

 Secured or unsecured caravan loan

-Secured caravan loans allow you to use the caravan as security, often meaning you’ll pay a lower interest rate or even borrower a higher amount as you’re seen as a lower financial risk.
+Secured loans allow you to use the caravan as collateral, often meaning you’ll pay a lower interest rate, or be approved to borrow a higher amount, as you’re considered to be a lower financial risk.

-Unsecured caravan loans may incur higher interest rates, however if you default on the loan the lender won’t claim the caravan as security.
+Unsecured caravan loans may incur higher interest rates, but if you default on the loan the lender can’t claim the caravan as security.

 Fees and other costs